learntocloud/learn-to-cloud/docs/phase4/README.md

 #### 1. Application:

   Front-End:
-   - Develop a web application where users can submit URLs.
+   - A web application where users can submit URLs.
-   - Implement a user-friendly interface for input and display.

   API:
-   - Create an API that receives URLs and generates QR codes.
+   - An API that receives URLs and generates QR codes.
-   - Ensure the API can store the QR codes in the storage container.
+   - The API can store the QR codes in cloud storage(S3 Bucket, Azure Blob Storage, GCP Cloud Buckets).

   Storage:
-   - Set up a storage solution (like Azure Blob Storage, AWS S3 or Google Cloud Storage) to hold the QR codes.
+   - A storage solution (like Azure Blob Storage, AWS S3 or Google Cloud Storage) to hold the QR codes.
    - Ensure security and accessibility for the stored data.

 #### 2. Programming:

-  Front-end:
+  A sample application is available here [rishabkumar7/devops-qr-code](https://github.com/rishabkumar7/devops-qr-code).
+It has the front-end built in NextJS, uses FastAPI Python framework for the API and AWS S3 for storage.

+  ##### Required:

+    Containerization: Containerize both the front-end and API by creating a `Dockerfile`.
+    CICD: Write CICD pipeline to automate deployment of the containers, once your source code is changed.
+    Kubernetes YAML Files: Create deployment and service YAML files for both the Next.js front-end and the FastAPI backend.

+  ##### Optional:

+    Optionally you can customize the already provided app.
-  - You can use any language of your choice or JavaScript frameworks like React, Vue or NextJS to build the front-end.
+    - Front-end: You can use any language of your choice or JavaScript frameworks like React, Vue or NextJS to build the front-end.

-  API/Backend:
-  - Build an API for your QR Code generation, frameworks like [Flask](https://flask.palletsprojects.com/en/3.0.x/) or [FastAPI](https://fastapi.tiangolo.com/) will help you to create your Rest API.
+    - API/Backend: Build an API for your QR Code generation, frameworks like [Flask](https://flask.palletsprojects.com/en/3.0.x/) or [FastAPI](https://fastapi.tiangolo.com/) will help you to create your Rest API.

-  Storage:
-  - Utilize cloud SDKs/modules (e.g., `boto3` for AWS, `google-cloud` for GCP, `azure` for Azure) to interact with cloud storage service from respective cloud providers.
+    - Storage: Sample app uses AWS S3.
+You can utilize cloud SDKs/modules (e.g., `boto3` for AWS, `google-cloud` for GCP, `azure` for Azure) to interact with cloud storage service from respective cloud providers.

 #### 3. Deployment: